llakala/synaptic-standard/README.md

 - The solutions I use instead to solve the same issues

 ## A single configuration.nix is hard to maintain.
-When you first install NixOS, it comes with a `configuration.nix` file.
+When you first install NixOS,
+it comes with a `configuration.nix` file.
 Even if you move to flakes, you're likely still wrapping a normal `configuration.nix`.
-These files get increasingly hard to maintain, as the amount of configuration you have increases over time.
+This file gets increasingly hard to maintain, as the amount of configuration you have increases over time.

 The solution to this is to split your `configuration.nix` into multiple files.
 And splitting is great.
 Want to add some configuration for `fish`?
 Make a `fish.nix` file.
 How about `gnome`?
 Make a `gnome.nix` file!

 This is our first foray into the principle that guides all of this: **semantic collation**.
-The idea is that the name of a file and its location in your file tree should be intuitive.
+The idea is that the name of a file and its location in your filetree should be intuitive.
 More on this later - but keep this in the back of your mind.
 This is really what we're shooting for.

 ## Manual importing sucks